jhaanamika312/MRI-CT-CycleGAN/README.md

 ## Overview

-The primary objective of this project is to demonstrate the capability of CycleGAN to translate MRI images into CT-like images.
+The primary objective of this project is to do MRI-CT translation and vice versa and  used CycleGAn to demonstrate that.
 This translation can be useful for various medical imaging applications, allowing for data augmentation, domain adaptation, or generating synthetic CT-like images from available MRI scans.

 ## Requirements